Information Security Explainers:

 These key features of the platform will help your organization build more effective threat hunting capabilities:

-- Easy to use interface — Point-and-click interface makes it simple to query data
+- Easy to use Search interface: point-and-click interface makes it simple to query data to search for anomalies and threats

-- Behavioral threat hunting – Allows analysts to search for IoAs, which are much higher value indicators than IoCs
+- Behavioral threat hunting: allows analysts to search for log or correlated events, as well as IoAs, which can be of much higher value indicators than IoCs alone

-- Provides visual aid — represents relationships, revealing hidden correlations between data
+- Data visualization: represents relationships, revealing hidden correlations between data

 Need a threat hunting solution?
-Click here for a threat hunting demo.
+Click here learn more on Exabeam and threat hunting.